Bostonhacks/bostonhacks-api/README.md

    3. Create a `.env.production` file as specified in `.env.example`.
 This does and should not have production level configurations, it is just a local file for Docker to use.
    4. Run `npm run exitdocker:dev` to close Docker containers

+Before you push any changes, please make sure to check if your changes work by running them in the Docker containers in (2).
+Then add your changes to a branch, push to the GitHub repo and create a pull request.
+You might have to run `npm run build:dev` if you updated `/prisma/schema.prisma`
+**Do not push directly into main**

 You can look at `./package.json` to view the npm scripts used in these steps.

 ## Prisma Migrations
-You must migrate Prisma schemas before working.
+You must migrate Prisma schemas before working and after every time you update `/prisma/schema.prisma`.
 This command should also be run if you change the Prisma schema.
 If there is a warning about data loss, revert and attempt to change schema to not prompt the issue (i.e. add default value for new field or make it optional)

 `npm run build:dev`